mizmay/standalone_web_maps_foss4g2025/workshop/step-06.md

 We're going to use Maputnik to add the trail styles from `style.json` in Step 3 into the Protomaps style sheet here.

-Here's the `style.josn` from Step 3:
+Here's the `style.json` from Step 3:

 ```json
 {